gogamarra/Automated-ELK-Stack/README.md

 ## Introduction

-In this project, I create and deploy a live sercurity solution known as an ELK monitoring stack within a previously created virtual network.
-This solution will allow an analyst to monitor all machines on the network.
+In this project, I create and deploy a live security solution known as an ELK monitoring stack within a previously created virtual network.
+This solution will allow an analyst to monitor all network traffic.

+ELK stands for ELASTICSEARCH (search and analytics engine), LOGSTASH (Server side log collection tool), KIBANA (Data visualization tool)

 An ELK Stack allows an analyst to:
 - Collect logs from multiple machine sources to load and contain in a single database.